Community Engaged Arts:

-My social change work is intertwined with my performance practice, because after many years of both performing and organizing, I have come to understand the arts as a essential part of movement building.
-Performance can raise consciousness and awareness, and it can also "move" us, evoking the transformative experiences that engage us as "protagonists in the necessary transformations of society."
+As a cultural organizer and community-engaged artist, Chelsea's artistic practice is intertwined with her social change work.
+After two decades of integrating arts and organizing she has come to understand that these are not separate endeavors, the arts is an essential part of movement building and cultural shift.
+Artistic work can raise consciousness and awareness and it can also "move" us, evoking the transformative experiences that engage us as "protagonists in the necessary transformations of society."
 (Augusto Boal, "Theater of the Oppressed.")

-While working on "We Got Issues" I trained with Urban Bush Women's Summer Leadership Institute, collaborating on a piece called "Place Matters" that explored the impact of Hurricane Katrina and related themes of systemic racism and displacement.
-Around that time I worked with Tamilla Woodard to develop a documentary theater piece about the events surrounding the Jena 6 Case.
-It became called The 6 Project, and eventually toured to 12 cities across the US, engaging over 3000 people in dialogue on race through workshops, performances and community dialogues.
-During that time I also trained with Cornerstone Theater Company through their summer institute in 2009, and worked as an assistant choreographer on their adaptation of "Jason in Eureka."
-From 2011-2013 I completed my MFA at Naropa University, and my thesis project was a community-engaged movement theater project called "Make Me," which explored the constructs of identity as they impact the bodies of women of African-American, Native American, Ashkenazi Jewish, Puerto Rican, Italian-American, English and Cuban descent.
+While working on "We Got Issues" she joined Urban Bush Women's Summer Leadership Institute, collaborating as a writer/performer on a piece called "Place Matters" that explored the impact of Hurricane Katrina and the related dynamics of systemic racism and displacement.
+She then began to work with Tamilla Woodard to develop a documentary theater piece about the events surrounding the Jena 6 Case.
+It became called The 6 Project, and eventually toured to 12 cities across the US, engaging over 3000 people in dialogue on racial justice through workshops, performances and community gatherings.
+During that time she also trained with Cornerstone Theater Company, assisting Laurie Woolery on their 2009 adaptation of "Jason in Eureka."

-I recently toured as a performer and facilitator with Cornerstone Theater Company's "California: The Tempest," a community-engaged adaptation of Shakespeare's "Tempest" that addressed issues such as food equity, the prison industry and immigration reform.
-While on break from that tour, I directed a street theater initiative for Berkeley vs. Big Soda, the first successful soda tax measure in the US.
-Upon returning to New York City, I worked as a choreographer on 2 community-engaged theater projects addressing the dynamics of gentrification- Working Theater's "Bamboo in Brooklyn" and PopUP Theatrics' "Broken City: Harlem."
+She then toured as a performer and facilitator with Cornerstone Theater Company's "California: The Tempest," a community-engaged adaptation of Shakespeare's "Tempest" that addressed issues such as food equity, the prison industry and immigration reform.
+While on break from that tour, she directed a street theater initiative for Berkeley vs. Big Soda, helping to bring about the first successful soda tax measure in the US.
+She then worked as a choreographer on two theater projects addressing the dynamics of gentrification in New York City- Working Theater's "Bamboo in Brooklyn" and PopUP Theatrics' "Broken City: Harlem."

-In October of 2015, I was a contributing writer and facilitator for Oregon Shakespeare and One Minute Play Festival's "Every 28 Hours," a community-engaged theater project addressing the impact of police violence on Ferguson, MO.
-I am currently serving as a member of the Cultural Competency Team for "Every 28 Hours," supporting host communities to ensure that the project is produced with integrity and accountability to those most impacted by these issues.
-I am also coordinating community engagement for Working Theater's "Five Boroughs/One City," which uses theater to address the impact of gentrification on communities throughout New York City.
+In 2015 she was a contributing writer and facilitator for Oregon Shakespeare and One Minute Play Festival's "Every 28 Hours," a community-engaged theater project addressing the impact of police violence on Ferguson, MO.
+She was a member of the Accountability Team for "Every 28 Hours" as well, working to ensure that all iterations of the project were accountable to those most impacted by these issues.